NARA-iArchives Digitization Agreement

 1.4 On a quarterly basis, or in a timeframe mutually agreed by the parties in a project plan, iArchives will donate one copy of the Digitized Materials to NARA, with all associated metadata (except for the additional iArchives proprietary metadata referred to in Section 1.6 below), in an electronic format specified by NARA.
 NARA shall use these copies only for the following purposes: (i) for archival purposes by staff and in NARA's research rooms; (ii) to produce selected copies for researchers, for which NARA may charge a fee; (iii) to reproduce portions of the Digitized Materials on offline storage devices that are not accessible via Internet such as DVDs or CD-ROMs, with metadata created by NARA only, for sale to the public at rates established by NARA; and (iv) to display sample images on NARA's website or elsewhere to promote awareness of NARA's services and activities or for noncommercial educational purposes.
 NARA will not sell or otherwise make available for downloading the entire contents of the Digitized Materials or a major file segment thereof.
 After five years from the date iArchives donates any Digitized Materials as referenced above in this section, NARA shall have full and unrestricted rights to use the Digitized Materials on websites operated by or for NARA.
 Should iArchives cease to exist, NARA shall immediately: (A) receive a copy of Digitized Materials not previously provided to NARA (iArchives shall make all reasonable efforts to deliver this copy to NARA before it ceases to exist); and (B) have full and unrestricted rights to use the Digitized Materials.
 Should iArchives cease to host any Digitized Materials on its website (see Sections 1.5 and 1.7, below), NARA shall immediately: (A) receive a copy of Digitized Materials not previously provided to NARA; and (B) have full and unrestricted rights to use those Digitized Materials no longer hosted by iArchives.

-1.5 The Digitized Materials will be hosted by iArchives. iArchives will provide a direct link from the hosted Digitized Materials to NARA's Online Catalog.
-NARA will provide a direct link from the Online Catalog to the hosted Digitized Materials.
+1.5 The Digitized Materials will be hosted by iArchives. iArchives will provide a direct link from the hosted Digitized Materials to NARA's National Archives Catalog.
+NARA will provide a direct link from the National Archives Catalog to the hosted Digitized Materials.